 But the major problem seems to be the American appetite, which, besides munching down a regular diet of unhealthy foodstuff, consumes more than it should.
-Our overpopulated communities consume in excess, which in turn sends a message to the corporations that there’s more demand, which in turn causes these radical-if-unsafe advances in animal production and farming to keep up, which in turn cause lesser quality food products to hit market shelves and affect our health.
-The solution: Do you part.
+Our overpopulated communities consume in excess, which in turn sends a message to the corporations that there’s more demand, which in turn causes these radical-if-unsafe advances in animal production and farming to keep up, which in turn causes lesser quality food products to hit market shelves and affect our health.
+The solution: Do your part.
 Shop at farmer’s markets whenever possible.
 Buy organic.
 Lay off the fast food.
 Your body will appreciate the change.
 So will your scale.

 Emmy Award-winning director Robert Kenner guides us through a sick and corrupt business structure, introducing various chapters through ironically manufactured computer graphics.
 Kenner reportedly spent the majority of the film’s budget on legal fees to fend off lawsuits from food companies upset about being portrayed in a negative light.
 Indeed, these corporations have special libel laws protecting them, so no one can speak out against their scheming and often unsanitary practices.
 A Texas beef company sued Oprah Winfrey a few years ago when she slammed them on her television show, but she had the millions needed to fight back.
 People like Kenner, Pollan, Schlosser, and Salatin are not multi-million-dollar icons.
-And so it’s all the more noble, and risky, that they’re speaking out.
+And so it’s all the nobler, and risky, that they’re speaking out.

 It’s a message that must be heard.
 With any luck, Food, Inc. will change the way you do your grocery shopping, causing the corporations to follow demand and begin producing healthier food at lower costs.
 But with America’s reliance on fast food as cheap sustenance, the fight for better chow becomes one dependent on knowledge, much like awareness campaigns that led to a pseudo-victory against Big Tobacco.
 Kenner’s doc does a wonderful job of opening consumers’ eyes to what they’re eating.
 For viewers, hopefully, this exposition’s effective post-screening loss of appetite develops into a life of better dietary choices.